 Welcome to Orchard House School, where learning is a joy and our students are deeply cared for and respected.
-We are a carefully designed learning environment for middle school girls, grades 5 – 8, a place where girls receive a top-notch education, celebrate one another’s distinct personalities and talents, and develop an everlasting commitment to their broader community.
+We offer a learning environment specifically designed for middle school girls in grades 5 – 8, where we celebrate one another’s distinct personalities and talents and develop an everlasting commitment to the broader community.

 Our girls come from many geographic areas, family structures and economic backgrounds, and together form a great group of young people who foster respect and understanding for those around them.
 That value along with our distinctive teaching methodology, based on the developmental needs of adolescent girls, is just a part of what makes OHS an exceptional choice for your daughter.